gsimon75-android/Android_TV_BootAnimation/ROOTING.md

 ## Cleaning up

-As we no longer need it, we may even restore that `burn-logo.img`, if we want.
+As we no longer need it, we may even restore that `burn-logo.sh`, if we want.
-(Just `dd` back your backup, as you did with the hacked script.)
+(Do it on a file level, not by `dd` because it might have moved since.)

 I don't need that logo updater (can `dd` it manually if need be), so I left it as it is, just in case.
 Yet another known backdoor, who knows when will I need it...